wso2/docs-choreo-dev/en/pe-docs/docs/devops/ci-pipelines/integrate-unit-tests-into-the-build-pipeline.md

-# Integrate Unit Tests into the Choreo CI Pipeline
+# Integrate Unit Tests into the {{ product_name }} CI Pipeline

-Choreo allows you to integrate unit tests into the  CI pipeline, enabling code validation before deployment.
+{{ product_name }} allows you to integrate unit tests into the  CI pipeline, enabling code validation before deployment.
 This ensures early testing of code changes, reducing the risk of defects in production.

 !!! note
-        Currently, Choreo supports unit tests only for the `WSO2 MI` build preset.
+        Currently, {{ product_name }} supports unit tests only for the `WSO2 MI` build preset.

 ## How it works